-Source: S. K. Rautray (2003).
-Figure in brackets give percentage
+Source: S. K. Rautray (2003) Figure in brackets give percentage

-CT as compared to conventional practice showed higher performance in terms of increased benefit cost ratio (3.7-15.4 per cent) and lower operational energy (5.1-26.1 per cent).
-The reduced tillage system lowered the cost of cultivation due to reduced energy requirement and yield returns were similar to the conventional practice as seen in Table 6.
-In zero tillage, the specific energy and operational energy were found to be the least (1.93 Mj/kg) as compared to other three treatments.
+The conservation tillage as compared to conventional practice showed higher performance in terms of increased benefit cost ratio (3.7-15.4%) and lower operational energy (5.1-26.1%).
+The reduced tillage system reduced cost of cultivation due to reduced energy requirement and yield returns were similar to the conventional practice as can be seen from Table 6.
+In zero tillage the specific energy and operational energy were found to be the least (1.93 Mj/kg) as compared to other three treatments.